 Wilson's disease is a genetic disorder that prevents the body from excreting copper, causing it to build up in tissue.
 Learn more about this condition.

-We offer a variety of diagnosis and treatment options for all forms of liver disease and cancer.
+We offer a variety of diagnosis and treatment options for all forms of liver disease and cancer, including a world-class Robotic Liver Surgery program.
 We also operate one of New York’s largest liver transplantation units.
 Learn more about these programs, including what to expect and how to prepare for treatment.

 Replacing a diseased or malfunctioning liver with a healthy donor liver can prolong and improve a patient’s quality of life.
 Learn more about how we do this, the different types of transplantation, and more.

 This type of surgery involves removing an organ or portion of an organ from a living donor and placing it in a patient whose organ is no longer working.
 Learn more about this procedure.

 Intestinal transplantation replaces a patient’s intestinal tract, while multivisceral transplantation replaces both the intestinal tract and the liver.
 Learn more about these procedures.

 Ex vivo surgery removes and reimplants as many as six organs in the abdomen.
 This type of surgery allows doctors to remove difficult-to-reach tumors.
 Learn more about this procedure.

 If you or a loved one is dealing with any of the above liver issues, we’re here to help.
 Call us at (877) LIVER MD/ (877) 548-3763 or fill out our online request form to make an appointment today.